Winter Hikes With Your Dog

 - familiarize yourself with the hiking terrain: frozen lakes can be dangerous if the ice cover is too thin; streams may not be easy to see under a layer of snow; avoid avalanche areas altogether

-- train your dog beforehand not to regard skiers and snowboarders as quarry to be chased
+- Train your dog beforehand to not to run after skiers or snowboarders